BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 The Board shall determine the scope and direction of the Association’s programs annually and shall establish and charge committees to assist in carrying out these programs.

-The Board shall designate and employ an Executive Director, and establish their responsibilities.
-The Executive Director shall be the chief executive officer of the Association.
+The Board shall designate and employ a President and Chief Executive Officer, and establish their responsibilities.

 Section 3 - Meetings and Notices.